Normal generators for mapping class groups are abundant: Stretch factors and intersection numbers

 In Section~\ref{sec:gp} we introduce an additional criterion for a mapping class to be a normal generator, namely, the existence of a good pair of curves.
 This new criterion, Lemma~\ref{good pair}, is a generalization of our well-suited curve criterion for separating curves, Lemma~\ref{wsccsep}.

 We prove Theorem~\ref{main:pa} in Section~\ref{sec:pA}.
 In treating Case 3 we will show that many of the configurations from Section~\ref{sec:configs} admit a good pair of curves.
 We deal with the configurations that do not admit a good pair of curves on an ad hoc basis.
+In one subcase we apply the $k=3$ case of Proposition~\ref{flm} in order to constrain the possible configurations of the quadruple $(c,f(c),f^2(c),f^3(c))$.